sebkln/content_slug/Documentation/Developer/TCA/Index.rst

 It's a mechanism that prevents duplicate field values on the same page.
-This is **very** helpful for our URL fragments, as they **need** to be unique on each page (otherwise the browser can't distinguish the anchor links).
+This is **very** helpful for our URL fragments, as they **need** to be unique on each page (otherwise the browser can not distinguish the anchor links).

 Why would I even consider to remove it then!?
 ---------------------------------------------

 Imagine a website with translated content on the same page.
-The ``uniqueInPid`` evaluation doesn't distinguish between languages.
+The ``uniqueInPid`` evaluation does not distinguish between languages.
-That means you can't have identical anchor links in e.g. English and German.
+That means you can not have identical anchor links in e.g. English and German.

 In practice this seldom is an issue.
 But it might become one if you want to use technical terms or brand names as anchors